vacp2p/vac.dev/research/2022-08-20-introducing-waku-product.md

 Finally, we created a number of web apps:
 [examples](https://docs.wakuconnect.dev/docs/examples/)
 and [PoCs](https://github.com/status-iM/gnosis-safe-waku).

-We branded this overall web app adoption effort as Waku Connect:
-Waku Connect's goal was to create docs, SDKs, PoCs to promote and facilitate the usage of Waku in the browser.

 By discussing with Waku users and watching it being adopted, we learned a few facts: